 An Auum Omega 3 product, was recently used in a research study – Diabetes Neuropathy (2014-15).
 Understanding diabetes is one thing, living with diabetes is yet another.
 The list of complications and diet restrictions seem to take away the fun in life but they learn to manage the best they can and I am sure they still do have fun as there is more to life than food, and they are not alone.
-The Canadian Diabetes Association and others support people with diabetes whether by providing information and resources.
+The Diabetes Canada and others support people with diabetes whether by providing information and resources.

 The unpublished results were shared on July 10, 2016 on the The Effect of Mammalian Omega-3s on Diabetic Neuropathy but now the trial analysis information is available for you to learn about the results (see below).
 There is currently NO nutritional intervention for diabetes and Diabetic Neuropathy – the medical focuses only on insulin/blood sugar management and symptoms/pain management.

 Take care of the nerves and the nerves will take of you!

 NEUROPATHY, the debilitating complication due to nerve damage that affects 50% of persons with diabetes

 Although there are pharmaceutical interventions to control blood sugar levels and to manage the pain from nerve damage, that is where it ends.
 There has been nothing clinically proven and available to stop or reverse the ongoing nerve damage.

 Our bodies are designed to absorb mammalian omega 3s sublingually.
 That means that in our mouth, our digestive enzymes begin to break down and absorb the omega 3s, leading to immediate absorption and availability of the omegas for use throughout our bodies.
 The balance of the omega 3s are easily digested in our small intestine.